wtdcode/sand-aflpp/evaluation/README.md

 ## Build images

-Building the evaluation images might take ~10-30 hours depending on your CPU and memory configuration.
+Building the evaluation images might take ~10-30 hours depending on your CPU and memory configuration. **To facilitate reproduction, we provide prebuilt docker images for all steps**:

+- [lazymio/sand](https://hub.docker.com/r/lazymio/sand): Base image of SAND
+- [lazymio/debloat12](https://hub.docker.com/r/lazymio/debloat12): Base image of debloat12 (ASAN--)
+- [lazymio/sand-unifuzz](https://hub.docker.com/r/lazymio/sand-unifuzz): The image used to evaluate SAND against UNIFUZZ
+- [lazymio/sand-debloat12](https://hub.docker.com/r/lazymio/sand-debloat12): The image used to evaluate debloat12 against UNIFUZZ

 Some building process might has a dependency on the host kernel version and our evaluation environment is: